swlkr/blog/content/posts/2021-05-20-direct-upload-s3.md

 ---
-title: Vanilla js direct upload s3
+title: Vanilla js direct upload to S3
 date: 2021-05-20
 ---

-# Vanilla js direct upload s3
+# Vanilla js direct upload to S3

 I couldn't find a great guide for getting s3 direct uploadings working with vanilla js and `fetch` so here is one